OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Most of the OSGeo desktop tools have functions for importing spatial data in files, such as shapefiles, into PostGIS databases.
 Again we'll use QGIS to show this.

-Importing shapefiles to QGIS can be done via a handy PostGIS Manager plugin.
+Importing shapefiles to QGIS can be done via a handy DataBase Manager plugin.
 To set it up, go to the Plugins menu, select ``Fetch Python Plugins``.
 QGIS will then get the latest list of plugins from the repository (you will need a working internet connection for this).
-Then find the ``PostGIS Manager`` and hit the ``Install plugin`` button.
+Then find the ``DB Manager``.
+It should be already installed (like in the picture), if not, hit the ``Install plugin`` button.

 .. image:: ../../images/screenshots/1024x768/postgis_getmanager.png